kbaley/xword-downloader/README.md

 ## Wall Street Journal Crossword Contest

+> **June 2024 update**: This section doesn't really apply anymore because the URLs are deterministic now (based on the date).
+The bash file still uses the custom utility but the Azure Function shows how this can be done MUCH more easily.
+I'm leaving the text for historic purposes.

 This is a bit of a hack.
 The puzzles don't seem to have deterministic URLs; there is always some sort of random string of characters involved, possibly to protect against the likes of me.

 The WSJDownloader utility uses [Playwright](https://playwright.dev/dotnet/) to essentially scrape the WSJ website and download the necessary puzzles.
 It's not the prettiest solution but we'll see how it goes.